Dr Rami Ghannam

 - Lecturer in Glasgow College UESTC (Electronic & Nanoscale Engineering) (Electronic & Nanoscale Engineering)

 I joined the University of Glasgow in August 2017 as a Lecturer (Assistant Professor) in Electronic and Nanoscale Engineering.
 I held previous industrial positions at Nortel Networks and IBM Research GmbH.
-I was a research scientist in EPFL's PV Lab, where I worked on the device modelling of thin film solar cells.
+I was a research scientist at EPFL's PV Lab, where I worked on the device modelling of thin film solar cells.
 I am currently a Senior Member of the IEEE, a Senior Fellow of RET and a Member of the IET.
-I am also the Regional Chair of IEEE's Education Society in Scotland.
+I am also the Regional Chair of IEEE's Education Society in Scotland and the Chair of the IET Pedagogy in Engineering and Pedagogy TN.

 My qualifications are the following:

-I’m interested in developing intelligent technologies that enable people to perform tasks more efficiently and seamlessly with computers.
+I’m interested in developing interactive technologies that enable people to perform tasks more efficiently and seamlessly with computers.
 I believe that future computers will be based on technology classes that fit on the head or wrist.
-In my opinion, these devices can be divided into a number of building blocks and my research has been concerned with investigating ways to enhance or extend the performance of the building blocks highlighted in green.
+These devices can be divided into a number of building blocks and my research has been concerned with investigating ways to enhance or extend the performance of the building blocks highlighted in green.

 For example, I'm interested in developing novel microenergy harvesters to extend the battery life of wearable devices.
 I've also explored new sensing and signal processing technologies so that wearables can accurately classify hand gestures, or track subtle eye movements.
 User applications of these technologies are targeted towards improved education and healthcare.